Procopius Type Set (365-366). Roman emperor (usurper).

 Obverse bust right.
 Reverse: Emperor standing front, head right, holding standard with +, resting left on shield

 In exergue: CONS.
-Not in RIC, but the ANS has one and several have been seen in trade.
+Not in RIC, but the ANS has one and several have been seen in the trade.

 18mm.
 11:30.
 2.69 grams.